 - Temple graduate students may be granted borrowing privileges upon receipt of letters of reference from their advisors, specifying that they require material available only at the law library.
 They may check out non-reserve library materials until the end of the semester.
 These items may not be renewed.
 Non-law graduate students may not check out reserve materials.

-- Temple undergraduate students may use library materials only on premises, upon receipt of a memo from the Reference Department at Paley Library.
+- Temple undergraduate students may use library materials only on premises, upon receipt of a memo from the Charles Library Services Desk.

 - Temple Law alumni and bar members must use materials during the same day of the visit and on premises.